Need Help Now?

 Training future generations of clinicians is a fundamental component of the mental health profession across disciplines including professional counseling, marriage and family therapy, social work, psychology, and psychiatry.
 All disciplines require practical experience in various treatment settings.
 The purpose of a training program at CSU Channel Islands (CI) Counseling and Psychological Services (CAPS) is to provide trainees with clinical experience in working with students in a college counseling center setting.

 The training program at CI CAPS subscribes to a Practitioner-Scholar model of training, which emphasizes the development of professional skills among clinicians who use evidence-based practices and a commitment to the ongoing cultivation of multicultural competency.
-The training program is sequential and cumulative in nature and builds on the experience obtained at the agency.
+The training program is sequential and cumulative in nature and builds on the experience obtained at the clinic.

 Who are the Trainees?

 Trainees are graduate students carefully selected to participate in our program.
 Currently, CAPS only works with students from the clinical psychology Psy.D. programs at California Lutheran University and Antioch Univeristy Santa Barbara.
 Students usually have a year or more of clinical experience prior to coming to CI CAPS.
 They usually work 16-20 hours per week, which can be adjusted to meet the needs of each individual trainee.
 Full-time and part-time postdoctoral fellows will be considered.
 However, we are unable to provide funding for postdoctoral fellows at this time.